 Batching is an easy way to acheive economy of scale in web service APIs.

 Architecture is the thing that happens before the building.
 I quit Crunchyroll because the company's biggest projects for which I was refused any involvement in planning were headed toward certain disaster and as an architect I wasn't willing to accept responsibility for the architecture of new systems without having any involvement in their architecture.
 Rather than involving more technical leadership in the planning process, upper management decided to establish a new layer of non-technical project management between product and engineering which I perceived as a strong movement in the wrong direction.
-When I quit, I indicated that a commitment from the CEO to find a new permanent CTO before the end of the year was the only thing that could convince me to stay.
-6 months after I quit, my boss was promoted to CTO (before the end of the year) ¯\_(ツ)_/¯.
-The department presumably has a new direction since, as far as I can tell, the features those poorly planned systems were supposed to enable were never released.
+Since I left, the department has a new CTO and presumably a new direction.
+I enjoyed my time with Crunchyroll and wish them all the best.

 Crunchyroll is a great place with a lot of amazing people.